The Infernal City

 The Infernal City is a fantasy novel by Greg Keyes.
-It is the first of two books based on The Elder Scrolls series of video games.
+It is the first of two published books based on The Elder Scrolls series of video games.
 It was published on November 24, 2009, by Titan Books in the UK, and Del Rey Books in the US.

 Plot

-Set 40 years after the events of The Elder Scrolls IV: Oblivion, an unknown mass has appeared on the coast of Black Marsh during a powerful storm, an event witnessed in a nightmare by a Dunmer assassin named Sul.
+Set 40 years after the events of The Elder Scrolls IV: Oblivion, the story begins as an unknown mass appears on the coast of Black Marsh during a powerful storm, an event witnessed in a nightmare by a Dunmer assassin named Sul.

 Annaïg Hoïnart and Mere-Glim are living in Black Marsh when the mass arrives, now identified as the flying city of Umbriel.
 Once the city arrives, the two fly up to it, through the effects of a magic potion.
 While at the city, they witness everyone on the land below them dying due to Umbriel.
-The two are quickly captured, separated, and forced to work by the native of Umbriel, but before that Annaïg is able to send Coo, an enchanted bird that allows her to communicate over long distances, to Attrebus Mede, the prince of the Empire.
+The two are quickly captured, separated, and forced to work by the native of Umbriel, but before that Annaïg is able to send Coo, an enchanted bird that allows her to communicate over long distances, to Attrebus Mede, prince of the Tamrielic Empire.

-Attrebus receives Annaïg's bird, and asks his father, the Emperor, to send an expedition to stop the flying city.
-However, after his request is refused, Attrebus gathers his personal guard and attack the city himself.
+Attrebus receives Annaïg's bird, and asks his father, the Emperor Titus Mede I, to send an expedition to stop the flying city.
+When his request is refused, Attrebus gathers his personal guard and attacks the city himself.
 Soon after embarking on his mission, he is betrayed by one of the newest members of his guard.
 His entire guard is slain, and Attrebus himself is captured.

-Meanwhile, Annaïg has been forced to become a cook on Umbriel, creating food for the lord's of that flying island.
+Meanwhile, Annaïg has been forced to become a cook on Umbriel, creating food for the lords of the flying island.
 The work is hard, but due to her experience of the outside world, as well as her knowledge of alchemy, she is able to become quite successful.